Binance Market Update (2022-07-23)

 Binance

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include BOND, MDT, and POND, up by 55%, 41%, and 18%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include BOND, MDT, and POND, up by 52%, 32%, and 26%, respectively.

 Top stories of the day: